Kadi12345/GreatSuccess/README.md

 #### Making a new branch

-First part is a type (story- feature, bug - bugfix).
+First part is a type (story - feature, bug - bugfix).

 Second part is ticket number.

 `git checkout -b feature/ABC-123`